 Danielius Žilevičius, Ona and Adolfina Žilevičienė

 Ona Žilevičienė (b.
 1912), nee Akmenskienė, lived with her husband Danielius (b.
-1900) and mother-in-law Adolfina Žilevičienė in Vilnius.
+1900) and mother-in-law Adolfina Žilevičienė in Vilna.
 Ona worked as a secretary in the Ministry of Health.
-Danielius worked for the Ministry of Interior and played for L.F.L.S. football club, Kaunas and Lithuania national team.
-L.F.L.S. was a Lithuanian football club based in Kaunas in the years between World War I and World War II.
+Danielius worked for the Ministry of Interior and played for L.F.L.S. football club, Kovno and Lithuania national team.
+L.F.L.S. was a Lithuanian football club based in Kovno in the years between World War I and World War II.
 The club was founded in 1919 and was a multicultural squad, which featured four Lithuanians, four Germans, and one player each of English, Jewish, and Serbian descent.

 Every day during the period of the Nazi occupation Ona would see from her office window a group of Jews being brought in from the ghetto to wash the floors and toilets and shovel the snow from the premises and the adjoining tennis courts.
 After a while Ona noticed that one Jewish woman always came with a girl, who looked about four years old.
 Since Ona also had a four-year-old daughter, she approached the woman and introduced herself.
 It turne out that the woman’s name was Polia Rudnik, and her daughter’s name was Genia.
 From that day on Ona greeted the Rudniks whenever she saw them, always giving the girl some treat.
 Occasionally Polia’s husband Isaak-Avraam and their ten-year-old son Simka would also come with a group of cleaners to work at the ministry, so Ona got to know them as well.